pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 Optional:

 - `masked` (Boolean) Specifies whether this attribute is masked in PingFederate logs.
-Defaults to false.
+Defaults to `false`.
 - `pseudonym` (Boolean) Specifies whether this attribute is used to construct a pseudonym for the SP.
-Defaults to false.
+Defaults to `false`.

 <a id="nestedatt--sp_browser_sso--adapter_mappings--adapter_override_settings--parent_ref--extended_attributes"></a>